 E. PATRICK JOHNSON (2010): An award-winning author, nationally touring performer of the spoken word, recognized scholar, and fundraiser, he has published several books centering on African American LGBT life.
 One, Sweet Tea, was the basis for his similarly titled one-man play.
-He teaches at Northwestern University.
+He is the Carlos Montezuma Professor of African American Studies and Performance Studies at Northwestern University.